goetas/twital/doc/tags/autoescape.rst

         Everything will be outputted as is in this block
     </div>

-When automatic escaping is enabled everything is escaped by default except for values explicitly marked as safe.
+When automatic escaping is enabled, everything is escaped by default, except for values explicitly marked as safe.
 Those can be marked in the template by using the Twig ``raw`` filter: